Nupur2212/Car-Price-Prediction/ReadMe_CarPrediction.txt

 	c) Checking the linearity:
 		We will check the linearity of our cleaned data using sactter plot.
 		It shows how the dependent and independent variables are related and thus we can decide which regression model is suitable to fit in our dataset.
-		It shows that our dependent variable is not linearly related to the independent variables thus to fit in the linear regression model, we need totransorm the dependent variable.
+		It shows that our dependent variable is not linearly related to the independent variables thus to fit in the linear regression model, we need to transorm the dependent variable.
 	d) Transform independent variable using a log-transformation:
 		We transformed our independent variable using log to make it linearly dependent with the dependent variables.
 		Then we dropped the previous independent variable and added the one after transforming to our cleaned data.